 '''

-subclass (in group) monoid
+subclass (in group) monoid proof

-proof unfold-locales
+'''

+'''

-\mathbf{fix} \ x
+fix x

-from invl have x^{-1} \circ x = 1 by simp
+from invl have x \div \otimes x = 1 by simp

-with assoc [symmetric] neutl invl have x^{-1} \circ (x \circ 1) = x^{-1} \circ x by simp
+with assoc [symmetric] neutl invl have x \div \otimes (x \otimes 1) = x \div \otimes x by simp

-with left-cancel show x \circ 1 = x by simp
+with left-cancel show x \otimes 1 = x by simp

 qed

 '''

-The logical proof is carried out on the locale level and thus conveniently is opened using the unfold-locales method which only leaves the logical differences still open to proof to the user.
-Afterwards it is propagated to the type system, making group an instance of monoid by adding an additional edge to the graph of subclass relations (cf. figure 1.1).
+The logical proof is carried out on the locale level.
+Afterwards it is propagated to the type system, making group an instance of monoid by adding an additional edge to the graph of subclass relations (cf. figure 1).

-Figure 1.1: Subclass relationship of monoids and groups: before and after establishing the relationship $group \subseteq monoid$; transitive edges left out.
+Figure 1: Subclass relationship of monoids and groups: before and after establishing the relationship $group \subseteq monoid$ ; transitive edges are left out.